Jdonne/restaurant-search/tech-questions.md

 # How would you track down a performance issue in production?
 Have you ever had to do this?

+First I would try to diagnose the problem to have a more methodic approach.
+Different issues require different tools, and it would be a waste of time and resources to try to fix something when you don't know where the problem lies.\

+For api related problems, we can look at the network tab in devtools.
+It can give you the time, timeline and requests of api calls.\

-For React I would use devTools to profile components.
-The performance tab lets you record and trace if components are mounting, updating, and unmounted at what times, and frequencies.
-It is important to check lifecycle functions to avoid loops in performance.
-I have never had to do the former but the latter I've implemented as a precedent.
+For React components I would use devTools to profile components.
+The performance tab lets you record and trace if components are mounting, updating, and unmounted at what times, and frequencies.\
+Redux devtools can also track state and component history\

+It is also important to check lifecycle functions to avoid loops in performance.\

+I don't have much experience testing performance issues but I believe a diagnostic approach is best.
+Assessment of problems leads to more efficient and accurate solutions.

 # How would you improve the API that you just used?